 Post-Op Day 2 (Wednesday)

 I stayed on track with the pain meds for day 2 as instructed.
 I was in bed for the majority of the day but made sure to shift positions frequently.
-I took my pain meds and also my homeopathics - arnica and hypericum.
-I also had several VERY loose poops... partly due to stool softeners but also the pain meds.
+I took my pain meds and also my homoeopathic - arnica and hypericum.
+I also had several VERY loose poops...partly due to stool softeners but also the pain meds.
 I also used calendula cream on the incision starting on day 4.

 I am treating my post-op recovery much like postpartum recovery and using many of the principles from Mother Roasting.
-Staying off my feet, drinking broth, eating warms soups, using heat, resting, taking supplements to support tissue healing and immunity like Vitamin C and focusing on recovery.
+Staying off my feet, drinking broth, eating warm soups, using heat, resting, taking supplements to support tissue healing and immunity like Vitamin C, and focusing on recovery.

 I showered!
 After my sitz bath and red light therapy, I had a shower which felt good.
 I washed my hair, my face, my body and did not feel the need to shave.
 I soaped my hands and then gently washed my vulva and butt and then just let water rinse it gently.

 I spent some time on the couch instead of all day in bed but did still stay off my feet for more of the day.